 Iliff’s ecumenical, multi-ethnic faculty brings a wealth of experience to students and provides an educational resource unique to Iliff.
-The educational background of this group is both varied and extensive.
 Iliff’s faculty is active in church leadership, scholastic research and publishing, as well as in social and community service.
 Iliff also utilizes the rich resources of adjunct faculty from the Denver area and is host to visiting faculty from around the world.

 The Ira J. Taylor Library

-For more than 50 years, the Ira J. Taylor Library has served the research and information needs of the Iliff community and the public.
-The library contains the largest theological collection in the Rocky Mountain Region.
-The library catalog and other resources are accessible through the library’s home page.
+The Ira J. Taylor Library has served the research and information needs of the Iliff community and the public for more than 50 years.
+The library contains the largest theological collection in the Rocky Mountain Region, with more than 250,000 volumes, and 900-plus periodical and serial subscriptions.

 ILIFF SCHOOL OF THEOLOGY